KernelPanic0/KernelPanic0/README.md

 ###

 # About
 Ukrainian full-stack developer.
-Interested in web development as well as low-level languages and reverse engineering.
+Interested in web development as well as low-level programming, reverse engineering and graphics programming.
 I run and maintain https://breachbase.com

 # Contact